WeixuanJiang/agent-generator/README.md

 - Web search for competitive analysis
 ```

-See `examples/example_context.md` for a comprehensive example.
+Check the `data/context.md` file in this repository for an example.

 ### 2. Create Configuration File